-Poetry For The People, Part XI: Poets Of The Western States
+Poetry For The People XII: Poets Of The Greatest Generation

-Teacher: Chuck Kamar received his bachelor’s from Boston State and his master’s from Boston University.
-He taught for 34 years in the Newton Public Schools, the last 20 of which at Newton North.
+Teacher: Charles Kamar has a bachelor’s from Boston State and a master’s from Boston University.
+He taught for 34 years in the Newton Public Schools, the last 20 at Newton North.
 In 1998 he won the Paul E. Elicker Award for Excellence in Teaching.

 Teacher: David Moore taught in the history and social sciences department at Newton North.
-He received his master’s degree from Boston College.
+He received his master’s from Boston College.
 He received the Charles Dana Meserve outstanding teacher award in 1993.
-His particular history interests include classical Greece, American Studies and the Holocaust.
+His particular history interests include classical Greece, American studies and the Holocaust.